Nice to meet you.

 What I dislike about Helpdesk 365:

-• I wanted more control over things like ticket categories and workflow customization.
-The default options were fine for basic needs, but tweaking things to fit my specific workflow required more effort than I’d like.
+• Some users express a desire for more control over ticket categories and workflow customization.
+While the default options work well for basic needs, reviews mention that adjusting the system to fit specific workflows can require more effort than expected.

 What G2 users dislike about Helpdesk 365: